wasp-lang/open-saas/blog/src/content/docs/start/getting-started.md

 ## What's next?

 Awesome!
 We have our new app ready and we know how to run both it and the blog/docs!
-Now, in the next section, we'll give you a quick "guided tour" of the different parts o the app we created and understand how it works.
+Now, in the next section, we'll give you a quick "guided tour" of the different parts of the app we created and understand how it works.